Teen Suicide Attempt: Day One

 The ripple effect

 At home, my daughter’s anxiety was at an all-time high and she was worried that her brother was angry with her.
 She was replaying every sibling jab she had taken at him and placing the blame fully on herself.
 Our youngest son was focused on the cutting that he had overheard the paramedic talk about.
 Their lives had turned upside down in an instant and they were trying to cope without both parents there to help.
-We had to triage our kids and Kellen was the immediate priority.
+We had to triage our kids and the one in hospital was the immediate priority.

 Finally, the bed in critical care at Children’s Hospital was ready and he would go by ambulance with his nurse from our hospital.
 We would drive there ourselves.
 The car ride was my release where I could cry freely and prepare myself for what was to come.
 When we arrived, the hospital was locked down for the evening and we had to wait for a porter to take us to the unit.
 It was unbearable, although probably only a five-minute wait.